pulumi/pulumi/docs/design/stacks.md

 # Coconut Stacks

-This document describes how Coconut Stacks and Services show up in the various [formats](formats.md) (CocoLangs, NutPack, NutIL, and CocoGL).
+This document describes how Coconut Stacks and Services show up in the various [formats](formats.md) (CocoLangs, CocoPack, CocoIL, and CocoGL).
 Those are the definitive resources on the low-level formats, but this document describes the overall programming model that a developer will encounter.
 For more details on how this results in concrete resources provisioned in the target cloud provider, please refer to [the cloud targeting design document](clouds.md).

 ## Overview

-The following are the basic steps to creating a new NutPack:
+The following are the basic steps to creating a new CocoPack:

 * Pick your favorite CocoLang language.
 * Create a new project folder in your workspace.
-* Create a Nutfile (`Nut.yaml`) containing the top-level metadata.
+* Create a Cocofile (`Coconut.yaml`) containing the top-level metadata.
 * Install any dependencies using the `coco get` command line.
 * Author stacks by subclassing the `Stack` base class in the Coconut SDK.
 * Build the package using `coco build`, rinse and repeat, and then publish it.